telekom/zeebe-redis-exporter/README.md

 * whether to use a cluster client
 * the value and record types which are exported
 * the intents which are exported (with fuzzy or strict filtering)
+* the tenants which are exported (with optional tenant-specific streams)
 * the name resulting in a stream prefix
 * the cleanup cycle
 * the minimum time-to-live of exported records